Lower School

 First Grade

-As full-time students, first graders are included in every aspect of school life and they are active participants in all that our beautiful campus has to offer.
-While homeroom classes are devoted to building a strong foundation in reading, writing, science, and mathematics, the children also work daily with master teachers who share their expertise in art, foreign language, music, physical education, technology, and religious studies.
+First graders are included in every aspect of school life and they are active participants in all that our school's beautiful campus has to offer.
+While homeroom classes are devoted to building a strong foundation in reading, writing, science, and mathematics, the children also work with master teachers who share their expertise in art, Spanish, music, physical education, library, and Character Education.

 The tradition of our rich curriculum and nurturing community work together to develop the academic practices and social skills that will serve our students during this very important first year as well as the years ahead.